defval/di/docs/advanced.md

 }
 ```

-If you need to resolve all types with same tag key, use `*` as tag
+If you need to resolve all types with the same tag key, use `*` as the tag
 value:

 ```go